 Focus Improvement on the Manufacturing Constraint.
 Core Concept The core concept of the Theory of Constraints is that every process has a single constraint and that total process throughput can only be improved when the constraint is improved.

 This choke point, which is also known as a bottleneck or constraint, must be carefully managed to ensure that it is operational as close to all of the time as possible.
 If not, then goals may not be achieved.
-The reason is that no additional throughput (revenue minus all variable expenses) can be generated unless the capacity of the constraint is increased.
-The theory of constraints completely contravenes the more traditional view of running a business, where all operations are optimized to the greatest extent possible.
 Theory of Constraints.
 Back to previous page What is it and how can it help me?

 Eli Goldratt started the theory of constraints (TOC).
 He based this management theory that every system has at least one constraint limiting it from getting more of what it strives for.